manucouto1/framework3/docs/installation/index.md

 pip install -v framework3
 ```

-If problems persist, please check the project's [issue tracker on GitHub](https://github.com/manucouto1/framework3/issues) or reach out to the maintainers for support.
+If problems persist, please check the project's [issue tracker on GitHub](https://github.com/manucouto1/LabChain/issues) or reach out to the maintainers for support.

 ## Next Steps

-Now that you have Framework3 installed, you can start using it in your projects.
-Check out the [Quick Start Guide](../quick_start/index.md) for an introduction to using Framework3, or explore the [API Documentation](../api/index.md) for more detailed information on available modules and functions.
+Now that you have LabChain installed, you can start using it in your projects.
+Check out the [Quick Start Guide](../quick_start/index.md) for an introduction to using LabChain, or explore the [API Documentation](../api/index.md) for more detailed information on available modules and functions.